 But the technologies which are used to access the conscious or unconscious mind produce different pictures.
 The version produced by neuroscience presents a “neuromolecular” picture with consciousness understood in terms of material processes and electrical impulses, this is a “fleshy” self (Rose and Abi-Rached, 2013).
 Of course the brain is biological but can the self be reduced to simply an electrical circuit running through matter?

-In the next post I will explore how genetic technologies affecting how understand what it means to be human.
+In the next post I will explore how genetic technologies are affecting how understand what it means to be human.

 Mayes, R. and Horwitz, A.V.
 2005 ‘DSM-III and the revolution in the classification of mental illness’ Journal of the History of the Behavioral Sciences 41(3): 249-267.